FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

    The option ``AA`` gives a different label at each region.
    This switch works with the option :freefem:`p`.
-   If option :freefem`r` is used, this switch has no effect.
+   If option :freefem:`r` is used, this switch has no effect.

 -  :freefem:`r` Reconstructs and Refines a previously generated mesh.
     This character is only used with the command line :freefem:`tetgreconstruction`.